dawid-bytys/university/term-5/python/final-project/README.md

 **Note:** This method assumes that the graph is weighted.
 If the graph is not weighted, a `ValueError` will be raised.

-### `has_negative_cycle() -> bool`

-- Checks if the directed weighted graph has a negative cycle.
-- Returns `True` if a negative cycle is detected, `False` otherwise.

-**Note:** This method assumes that the graph is both directed and weighted.
-If the graph is not directed or not weighted, a `ValueError` will be raised.

-### `floyd_warshall() -> list[list[float]]`

-- Applies the Floyd-Warshall algorithm to find the shortest paths between all pairs of nodes in a weighted graph.
-- Returns a 2D list representing the matrix of shortest path distances between nodes.

-**Note:** This method assumes that the graph is weighted.
-If the graph is not weighted, a `ValueError` will be raised.

 ---

 ## File I/O<a name="file-io"></a>